 1. Map the process

-Once you’ve selected a process to improve, visually map out the current steps to see the process as a whole and help you find areas for improvement.
-Consider mapping your process using process flowchart templates from Lucidchart.
+Once you’ve selected a process to improve, map out the current steps to visualize the process as a whole and help you find areas for improvement.
+Consider mapping your process using a process flowchart template.

 2. Analyze the process